xsdk-project/xsdk-policy-compatibility/hypre_compliance_example.md

 **R1.** Have a public repository.
 ```
-hypre does not have a public repository, but pushes updated versions to github.
+hypre does not have a public development repository, but mirrors hypre versions, including test versions as needed, on github.
 ```

 **R2.** Possible to run test suite under valgrind in order to test for memory corruption issues.